JUJY-OIDC/etcd-autobackup-helm-repo/README.md

 **🕹️ Versioning**

 - Seperation of hot data(7 days, archiving) and cold data(15 days, deletion) using lifecycle policy.
 - Currently only available in AWS.

 **🎈 Singleton Pattern**
 - One application must be running at a time so that jobs are not duplicated (snapshots are not duplicated).
-- Adopt Singleton Pattern to activate only one application instance at the same time
+- Adopt Singleton Pattern to activate only one application instance at the same time.

 <br>